 You don’t have to write a brand new letter from scratch for every single potential adoption situation.
 It’s okay to have a template that you customize for each mom.
 For example, one mom may feel strongly about having a family of a certain religion.
 You may not want to include a lot of detailed information about this topic in your letter every time you present.

 I wish every family pursuing adoption all the best in creating their adoption profiles.
-If there’s any specific way that I can be praying for you on your adoption journey, please let me know.
+If there’s any specific way that I can pray for you on your adoption journey, please let me know.

 Pin this post for easy access to this adoption profiles resource later!